HL7/personal-health-record-format-ig/input/pagecontent/algorithms.md

+The following algorithms are provided for implementors who wish to add advanced functionalities to their PHR implmentations.

 #### Normalize Patient Identifiers
 The algorithm for normalizing patient identifiers is intended to ensure consistency in patient data across different healthcare systems.
 This process simplifies the management of a health records, aiming to enhance the accuracy and accessibility of these records.